-Students apply for admission to the department only after they have completed a two-year prenursing program.
-Those interested in nursing are asked to indicate their interest at the time they begin their studies at Calvin, and they will be counseled by advisers for the nursing program.
+Students apply for admission to the department only after they have completed a two-year pre-nursing program.
+Those interested in nursing are asked to indicate their interest at the time they begin their studies at Calvin, so they will be counseled by advisors for the nursing program.
 A limited number of transfer students can be accepted.

-The two-year prenursing program requires nine courses in the sciences and social sciences closely related to nursing (Biology 131, 205, 206, 207, Chemistry 113, 114, Psychology 151, 201, and Sociology 151) and nine additional liberal arts courses (history, philosophy, religion and theology, plus an additional course from these departments or Interdisciplinary W10; a course in literature taught in English; two courses in the fine arts which include foreign language and literature; a course in written rhetoric; a half course in speech; and a half course in basic physical education).
+The two-year pre-nursing program requires nine courses in the sciences and social sciences closely related to nursing (Biology 131, 205, 206, 207, Chemistry 113, 114, Psychology 151, 201, and Sociology 151) and nine additional liberal arts courses (history, philosophy, religion and theology, plus an additional course from these departments or Interdisciplinary W10; a course in literature taught in English; two courses in the fine arts, which include foreign language and literature; a course in written rhetoric; a half course in speech; and one course unit in basic physical education).

 By January 15 of the sophomore year, students must apply for admission to the Hope-Calvin Department of Nursing.
 Application forms are available in the department and at the Office of the Registrar.
-To be eligible for admission to the nursing program, a student must have completed the eighteen courses in the prenursing program, nine of which must be the required courses in the natural and social sciences.
-A minimum cumulative grade point average of C+ (2.3) is required and a minimum grade of C(1.7) is required in each of the natural and social sciences courses.
-Enrollment in the final two years-the clinical nursing years-is limited, admission is selective, and completion of the prenursing program does not assure acceptance.
+To be eligible for admission to the nursing program, a student must have completed the eighteen courses in the pre-nursing program, nine of which must be the required courses in the natural and social sciences.
+A minimum cumulative grade point average of C+ (2.3) is required and a minimum grade of C- (1.7) is required in each of the natural and social sciences courses.
+Since enrollment in the final two years-the clinical nursing years-is limited, admission is selective, and completion of the prenursing program does not assure acceptance.

-The third and fourth years, the clinical years, require fourteen and one-quarter professional courses and four liberal arts electives.
+The third and fourth years require fourteen and one-quarter professional courses and four liberal arts electives, one of which must be a course in mathematics unless the student has completed four years of college preparatory mathematics in high school.
 The required courses are: 301, 311, 321, 352, 373, and 375 in the junior year; and 401, 425, 472, 474, and 482 in the senior year.

-The typical prenursing program is as follows:
+The typical nursing program is as follows:

-First Year COURSES

-Biology 131, 205 2

-Chemistry 113, 114 2

-Psychology 151 1

-Sociology 151 1

-English 100 Art, music, etc. core Religion, history, philosophy or Interdisciplinary W10, core Physical education 1 1 1 1/2 Second Year Biology 206, 207 Psychology 201 Religion core History core Literature core Philosophy core Art, music, etc. core Communication 100 COURSES 2 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Third Year Nursing 301, 311, 321, 373, 352, 375 Elective COURSES 7-1/4 2 Fourth Year Nursing 401, 425, 472, 474, 482 Elective COURSES 7 2
+71 First Year Biology 131, 205 Chemistry 113, 114 Psychology 151 Sociology 151 English 100 Art, music, etc. core Religion, history, philosophy or Interdisciplinary W10, core Physical education COURSES 2 2 1 1 1 1 1 1 1 1/2 Second Year Biology 206, 207 Psychology 201 Religion core History core Literature core Philosophy core Art, music, etc. core Communication 100 Physical education COURSES 2 1 1 1 1 1 1 1/2 1/2 Third Year Nursing 301, 311, 321, 373, 352, 375 Mathematics 100 or 131 (or elective) Elective COURSES 7-1/4 1 1 Fourth Year Nursing 401, 425, 472, 474, 482 Electives COURSES 7 2

-The nursing courses are described on pages 157-158 under the Department of Nursing.
+The nursing courses are described on pages 153-155 under the Department of Nursing.
 Other courses are described under the department indicated.